OIG Background Checks: What to Know and How to Prepare

 What is an OIG Background Check?

 An OIG background check is a form of screening that assesses whether a specific individual or entity has been excluded from participating in Medicare, Medicaid, and other federal healthcare programs.
-These checks ensure compliance with federal regulations and protect patients from unqualified providers.
+These checks support compliance with federal regulations and protect patients from unqualified providers.

 But how exactly are these background checks undertaken?

-The OIG Exclusion List
+What is the OIG Exclusion List (LEIE)?

 Who Should Be Screened?

-• Employees: All clinical staff (e.g., doctors, nurses, therapists) and administrative personnel involved in patient care or billing
+- Employees: All clinical staff (e.g., doctors, nurses, therapists) and administrative personnel involved in patient care or billing

-• Contractors and Vendors: Third-party service providers, including medical equipment suppliers, IT service providers, consultants and temporary staff
+- Contractors and Vendors: Third-party service providers, including medical equipment suppliers, IT service providers, consultants and temporary staff

-• Volunteers: Individuals who may have access to patient information or participate in patient care activities
+- Volunteers: Individuals who may have access to patient information or participate in patient care activities

 Any failure to do so will lead to a range of problems – including steep fines and reputational harm.

-Importance of Conducting OIG Background Checks
+Why do OIG Background Checks Matter?

 1. Legal and Regulatory Compliance